Disability Living Allowance (DLA) for adults

 Disability Living Allowance (DLA) is a tax-free benefit for disabled people who need help with mobility or care costs.

-You can claim DLA if you are under 16.
+You can only make a new claim for DLA if you’re under 16.

 If you’re aged 16 to 64 and not currently getting DLA, you may be able to claim Personal Independence Payment (PIP) instead.